 Skip to main content

-A Runtime Kit package is a folder with one public boundary file.
-That file tells Bitfield what to store, which bytes the package owns, and which callable doors the package exposes.
+A Runtime Kit package is a folder with one public files-and-names file.
+That file tells Bitfield what to store, which bytes the package owns, and which callable slots the package exposes.

 What this is